AlexVotry/ratio-weather/README.md

 This is a weather app that pulls data from Bing maps api and Darksky api.

+I created a responsive css and used Angular animations for creating a modal and carousel.

 To clone it locally:

 git clone: `git@github.com:AlexVotry/ratio-weather.git`